Shih Tzu dog breed information and advice

 Feeding and nutrition

-You'll need to feed your puppy 3 or 4 times a day for the first 6 months.
-As your puppy grows, you can reduce the number of times you feed it.
-As an adult, you’ll only need to feed them once or twice a day.
+As an adult, you’ll only need to feed a Shih Tzu twice a day.
 It's usually best to continue feeding your puppy the same food as the breeder until they're settled.
 Then you can look to change it but, remember to do this gradually to avoid a poorly tummy.

 Grooming

-If your dog has a particularly long coat, you’ll need to groom it every day to prevent the hair from matting.
+If your Shih Tzu has a particularly long coat, you’ll need to groom it every day to prevent the hair from matting.
 A matted coat can be very unpleasant for your dog.
 If you’re not sure how to groom your Shih Tzu, it can be easier to visit a dog groomer.
 They can give them a haircut, trim their face and tackle their claws at the same time.
 This makes grooming much easier for you and less stressful for your dog.

 Bathing your Shih Tzu is also an important part of keeping your pet’s coat clean and their skin healthy.
 Generally, a quick bath every few weeks should do the trick.